kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-API-Events-And-Hooks.md

 ### Player Event Listeners

-If the application is required to react to web events, add the "mPlayerView.addKPlayerEventListener".
+If you want the application to react to web events, add the function "mPlayerView.addKPlayerEventListener".

 See [Supported Events](https://vpaas.kaltura.com/documentation/04_Web-Video-Player/Kaltura-Media-Player-API.html#commonly-used-player-events) for information about the types of supported events.

-* Example: Listen to show play controls event
+* Example: Listening to a show play controls event

 ``` java
  mPlayerView.addKPlayerEventListener("showPlayerControls", "showPlayerControls", new PlayerViewController.EventListener() {